grpc/proposal/A59-audit-logging.md

 As is also documented in all the languages below, the logging function is executed by gRPC syncrhonously during the authorization process.
-Therefore, it's implementation should not block the RPC.
+Therefore, its implementation should not block the RPC.
 When needed, it should invoke any long running operations asyncrhonously so that the function itself returns promptly.
 For this reason, no error or status code will be returned from it.